Frequently Asked Questions About T-SHIP Coverage at LCMC Facilities

 2. UnitedHealthcare will explain next steps and provide any required forms.

-Campus Health cannot approve or submit continuity of care requests, but we can help you understand your options.
+Campus Health cannot approve or submit continuity of care requests, but we are here to support you and help answer questions.

 What if I need emergency care?